COVID-19 research lab manages tightly controlled environment with desiccant dehumidifiers

-As scientists race to better understand COVID-19, one thing they don’t want to have to worry about: humidity levels in their laboratories.
+As scientists race to better understand COVID-19, one thing they don’t want to have to worry about: humidity levels in their controlled environment research laboratories.

 Frozen samples mean relative humidity over 20% can be a significant issue.
-That’s because humidity causes ice crystals to form on the virus samples making it impossible for the electron microscope to see through them.
+Humidity causes ice crystals to form on the virus samples making it impossible for the electron microscope to see through them.

 “Our laboratory is the headquarters of a global effort to mobilize lifesaving antibody therapeutics against SARS-CoV-2.
 Key to that effort is high-resolution electron microscopy, which requires precisely controlled conditions to move quickly,” said Erica Ollmann Saphire, a professor and researcher at La Jolla Institute for Immunology.
 “In our first lab, we could only collect good data on days when the outdoor weather patterns had dry wind blowing in from the desert.
 Now, we can collect good data, without variability or ice contamination, every single day.”